dpmland/dpm/README.md

 _Source [Here](https://github.com/c4spar/deno-cliffy/issues/113)_

-And the solution proposed is add this to the top of the `profile.ps1` file can be accessibly with this command `notepad $PROFILE` on powershell!
+And the solution proposed is added this to the top of the `profile.ps1` file can be accessibly with this command `notepad $PROFILE` on Powershell!

 ```ps1
 [Console]::OutputEncoding = [Text.UTF8Encoding]::UTF8